jotredi/State_Estimation/README.md

 ## Sensor Dropout

 Sensot Dropout is the loss or malfunction of one or more sensors for a period of time.
-This can happen for a number of different reasons, like weather damage, firmware failures, or something as simple as a loose wire.
+This can happen for a number of different reasons, like weather damage, firmware failures, or entering a tunnel without GPS connection.

 In this project, we will explore the effects of sensor dropout, that is, when all external positioning information (from GPS and LIDAR) is lost for a short period of time.
 To do this, we will load a different dataset where a portion of the GPS and LIDAR measurements are missing.